llpeterson/e2e/rpc.md

 ## RPC Fundamentals

-RPC is actually more than just a protocol—it is a popular mechanism for structuring distributed systems.
+RPC is not technically a protocol—it is better thought of as a general mechanism for structuring distributed systems.
 RPC is popular because it is based on the semantics of a local procedure call—the application program makes a call into a procedure without regard for whether it is local or remote and blocks until the call returns.
 An application developer can be largely unaware of whether the procedure is local or remote, simplifying his task considerably.
 When the procedures being called are actually methods of remote objects in an object-oriented language, RPC is known as *remote method invocation* (RMI).
 While the RPC concept is simple, there are two main problems that make it more complicated than local procedure calls:

 - The network between the calling process and the called process has much more complex properties than the backplane of a computer.
 For